ift6758/ift6758.github.io/project.md

 - Results on the scoreboard on week 5 (September 30):  2 points.
 If your results are at least as good as the baseline forall prediction tasks, your team gets full credit for this part.

 - In-class  progress  update  on  week  10 (November 5):  5  points.
 This  is  a  group  presentation,  with  slides.
 All  teammembers should present.
-Students who do not present can not get credit for this part.
+Students who do not present can not get credit for this part. [[english](assignments/Assignment_4(EN).pdf), french]

 **Requirements: Give an overview of the prediction task, and present statistical analysis of the data using visualization tools.
 Present the method that you use for each data source/task.
 Provide an overview of the prediction results you obtained by applying the machine learning methods on the public trainset.
 Note that your score on the scoreboard (Evaluation #5: October 28) should beat the baseline for atleast one of the tasks.**